MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 - Increasing the parity of preproduction environments with the production environment, in terms of resource count, SKUs, and data volumes, improves the quality assurance process.
 The cost increases as parity increases.

 - Although telemetry data isn't directly a resource, to enable the effectiveness of observability platforms, this data needs to be persisted.
 Most operational data stores have pricing that's based on a combination of ingestion rates and volume.
 Generally, as the amount of low-latency, high-diversity telemetry increases, costs also increase.
-For multi-region deployments, these operational data sinks are expected to be deployed per-region, so any per-resource costs become a factor.
+For multi-region deployments, these operational data sinks are expected to be deployed per region, so any per-resource costs become a factor.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Decreased focus on delivery activities.** Workload team members deliver increased workload value by efficiently performing tasks that are aligned to their capabilities.

 - Workload teams that spend time creating and refining a healthy and responsible support structure and incident response are providing a valuable service to the workload's users.
-As the support effort increases (for example, formal on-call rotations), usually because of a change in business critically, the costs of these activities increase.
+As the support effort increases (for example, formal on-call rotations), usually because of a change in business criticality, the costs of these activities increase.
 This cost increase can be the result of an increase in staff or can be incurred indirectly in the form of attention that's shifted from delivery activities to supporting functions.

 - Training is a critical part of a workload team's personal continuous improvement process.
 This training can be formal or self-directed during personal enrichment time.
 As the amount of training time increases, the amount of time available for direct development of the workload decreases.
 Investment in training is diminished when the training isn't role-based or specifically relevant to the workload or its future.